evan01/DPM_GROUP15/README.md

 If you make some changes, commit them in the github app with a message with what you did (TRY NOT TO COMMIT REALLY USELESS CHANGES, but commiting often is a good thing :)

 IF something breaks or doesn't work just message me and hopefully we can fix it.
-It's hard to mess up with git because even if you do mess up you should always be able to get back to a previous version of things.
+It's hard to mess up with git because even if you do mess up you should always be able to get back to a previous version of things. https://help.github.com/desktop/guides/contributing/syncing-your-branch/ will also work when things don't quite work out You can ask someone at github to help you out :)
 That's it!
 Cheers!
+Evan